Emily Hanford (@emilyhanford) released (8-6-2020) another article about reading entitled:

 “A false assumption about what it takes to be a skilled reader has created deep inequalities among U.S. children, putting many on a difficult path in life.”

-I couldn’t agree more that a false assumption about what it takes to be a skilled reader is doing great life-harm to a great number of children!
-However, I couldn’t agree less on what that false assumption is.
+I couldn’t agree more that a false assumption about what it takes to be a skilled reader is doing great life-harm to a great many children!
+However, I couldn’t agree less about what that false assumption is.

 Here is her description: